ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 If the region object of the rotor has been created in Python (``rotor = mc.get_region("Rotor")``) The rotor region object's properties can be obtained and set for the rotor notch.

-The ``duplications`` property represents the symmetry of the region.
+The ``Region.duplications`` property represents the symmetry of the region.
 In the example shown using the e9 IPM template, ``duplications = 8`` because there are 8 rotor poles of 45 ° symmetry.
 In this example, the notch would have the same symmetry as the rotor.

-The parent region of the notch can be set to the rotor region, so that the notch will appear as a sub-region of the rotor in the Geometry -> Editor tab in Motor-CAD.
+The parent region of the notch can be set to the rotor region, so that the notch is set as a sub-region.
+Motor-CAD uses implicit subtractions, so that the notch subtraction will be handled automatically.
+The notch will appear as a sub-region of the rotor in the Geometry -> Editor tab in Motor-CAD.

 .. code:: python